-Please request that official transcripts be sent to the attention of:
+Official hard copy transcripts can be sent to the attention of:

 Caitlin The (BN’11) combined her nursing education with an MBA and joined the Advanced Primary Care Network (APC) as their Clinic Office Manager.
 In her role, Caitlin leads the creation, implementation and evaluation of solutions for clinical processes, policies and practices, and supports a team of physicians, nurses, medical office assistants and other allied health professionals.

 Caitlin credits her Haskayne MBA with providing her with the skills and capabilities to succeed at APC, an environment that is addressing some of the challenges she has seen in our health-care system throughout her nursing career.

 Students admitted to MN/MBA program will focus on MN courses in year 1 and MBA courses in years 2 & 3.

 - NURS 683 Qualitative Designs and Analysis (3 units)

 - NURS 630 Quantitative Research and Statistics (3 units)